-All pistols are either Glocks or "Colt .45's" , all shotguns are just "shotguns", all submachine guns are Uzis, all rifles are AK-47's, all mounted machine guns are either miniguns or ".50 cal's", and all explosives are "Bazookas".
+All pistols are either Glocks or "Colt .45s" , all shotguns are just "shotguns", all submachine guns are Uzis, all rifles are AK-47s, all mounted machine guns are either miniguns or ".50 cals", and all rocket launchers are "Bazookas".
 This even happens with people who do know a thing or two about guns - any M4 seen without the distinctive carry handle will be mistaken as an HK416, for instance.

 The only school shootings to ever happen were Columbine, Virginia Tech, and Sandy Hook.
-Teenage shootings also apparently began in the late 1990s; no one remembers, say, the San Ysidro McDonald's massacre of 1984.
+Teenage shootings also apparently began in the late 1990s; no one remembers, say, the McDonald's massacre in San Ysidro, California, in 1984.

 Most people know that not all roses are red, and are aware of white, pink, orange, and other varieties.
 But few realize that the archetypal rose form, with a whorl of petals that completely surround the interior part, is found among just a couple varieties, most notably the Hybrid Tea.
 Of the hundreds of rose species and cultivars that exist, nearly all look like "standard" flowers with open petals, and not like a "real rose."